KonstantinosF/Upsampling-LC-Maps-Using-Machine-Learning/README.md

 ## Known Limitations

-1.If the geographic area used for collecting training samples is larger than 90 square Km. then GEE will return an issue with reprojection.
+1. If the geographic area used for collecting training samples is larger than 90 square Km. then GEE will return an issue with reprojection.
-2.If the geographic area that we want to semanticly segment should be smaller than the area we use to collect training samples.
+2. If the geographic area that we want to semanticly segment should be smaller than the area we use to collect training samples.

 ## Bibliography